 Applications

 Building rapport with others is a vital aspect of effective human interaction.
 As goals elicit behavioral implementation strategies (i.e., plans toward achieving said goal), having a goal to affiliate with others may manifest itself through increased nonconscious behavioral mimicry.
 To the extent that this increase in behavioral mimicry enhances rapport, priming or instructing others of goals to affiliate may enable interpersonal cohesion.
-These findings are applicable to nearly any social interaction, from first dates to new friendships to corporate board room meetings.
+These findings are applicable to nearly any social interaction, from first dates to new friendships to corporate boardroom meetings.
 For example, mobile dating apps seeking to boost the probability of cultivating a positive connection between two people might try subliminally priming people once an online-match has been established but prior to any in-person meeting.
 On the other hand, companies could emphasize the importance of affiliating with clients and ensure regular in-person meetings occur to allow for nonconscious behavioral mimicry and consequent rapport building.

 Legend